fboender/sshbg/README.md

 This **doesn't work** with:

-* Almost every terminal emulator in existence (Terminator, Gnome terminal, XFCE terminal, anything based on libvte).
+* Almost every terminal emulator in existence (Terminator, Gnome terminal, XFCE terminal, anything based on libvte). **Update**: Seems to work now with libvte v2.91+.
+Maybe older versions too.
 * When you're using `ControlMaster auto` in your SSH config.

 The following terminal emulators are supported: